Epperley

 Epperley was an alternative rock band active in the 1990s from Tulsa, Oklahoma.
 The band released two full-length albums, Epperley (1996) and Sophomore Slump (1998).
 The band consisted of R. David Bynum, Matthew Nadar, David Terry and John Truskett.

 History

-The band was formed by David Terry (vocals and guitar), Matthew Nadar (guitar and vocals), R. David Bynum (bass) and John Truskett (drums).
+The band was formed by David Terry (vocals and guitar), Matthew Nader (guitar and vocals), R. David Bynum (bass) and John Truskett (drums).
 The band were signed to Triple X Entertainment after the band sent them an unsolicited, self-produced demo tape.

 'Shy', a track off their eponymous first album, was featured on an early 'Buffy the Vampire Slayer' episode, entitled 'Halloween'.
-Their second album Sophomore Slump introduced the song "You're So 1988", which featured in the film The Tao of Steve.
+Their second album Sophomore Slump introduced the song "You're So 1988", which was featured in the film The Tao of Steve.